Partially adaptive nonparametric instrumental regression

 We shall measure the accuracy of any estimator $\hsol$ of the unknown structural function in terms of a weighted risk, that is $\Ex\normV{\hsol-\sol}_\hw^2$, for a pre-specified sequence of weights $\hw:=(\hw_j)_{j\geqslant1}$.
-This general approach allows as to consider not only the estimation of the structural function itself but also of its derivatives, as shown in section \ref{sec:minimax:ill} below.
-Moreover, given a sequence of weights $\solw:=(\solw_j)_{j\geqslant 1}$ we suppose, here and subsequently, that for some constant $\solr>0$ the structural function $\sol$ belongs to the ellipsoid
+This general approach allows as to consider not only the estimation of the structural function itself but also of its derivatives, as we will explain in Section~\ref{D:sec:minimax:ill} (illustrations) below.
+Moreover, given a sequence of weights $\solw:=(\solw_j)_{j\geqslant 1}$ we suppose, here and subsequently, that for some constant $\solr>0$ the structural function~$\sol$ belongs to the ellipsoid

-The ellipsoid $\cF_\solw^\solr$ captures all the prior information (such as smoothness) about the unknown structural function $\sol$.
-Furthermore, as usual in the context of ill-posed inverse problems, we specify the mapping properties of the conditional expectation operator $\Op$.
-Therefore, consider the sequence $(\normV{\Op \basZ_j}_W)_{j\geqslant1}$, which converges to zero since $\Op$ is compact.
-In what follows, we impose restrictions on the decay of this sequence.
-Denote by $\cT$ the set of all injective compact operator mapping $L^2_Z$ into $L^2_W$.
-Given a strictly positive sequence of weights $\Opw:=(\Opw_j)_{j\geqslant 1}$ and $\Opd\geqslant 1$, we define the subset $\cT_{\tw}^\td$ of $\cT$ by
+which captures all the prior information (such as smoothness) about the unknown structural function $\sol$.
+Furthermore, as usual in the context of ill-posed inverse problems, we specify the mapping properties of the conditional expectation operator~$\Op$.
+More precisely, we are going to impose restrictions on the decay of the sequence $(\normV{\Op \basZ_j}_W)_{j\geqslant1}$.
+Denote by $\cT$ the set of all injective compact operator mapping $L^2_Z$ to~$L^2_W$.
+Given a strictly positive sequence of weights $\Opw:=(\Opw_j)_{j\geqslant 1}$ and a constant $\Opd\geqslant 1$, we define the subset~$\cT_{\tw}^\td$ of~$\cT$ by